tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_09.md

 > Notice that we used `buildQuery.call(this)` calling syntax in order to make context of this method the same as in Meteor.publish and be able to use `this.userId` inside that method.

-Let's subscribe to the new publication in the PartyDetails to load one specific party:
+Let's subscribe to the new publication in the `PartyDetails` to load one specific party:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="9.11"}}

+We used `MeteorObservable.subscribe` with the parameter we got from the Router params, and do the same logic of OnDestroy.

+> Note that in this case, we use the Subscription of the `MeteorObservable.subscribe`, in order to know when the subscription is ready to use, and then we used `findOne` to get the actual object from the Collection.

 Run the app and click on one of the party links.
 You'll see that the party details page loads with full data as before.